ert485/robo-teach/readme.md

 ## 🤖 About the Project

-This repository contains the setup, scripts, and documentation for controlling a MakersPet robot through ROS2 / Kaia.ai platform.
-The robot features:
+RoboTeach transforms learning through interactive robotics, helping children develop crucial spatial reasoning skills while making STEM education fun and accessible.
+Research shows that spatial ability in childhood strongly predicts later achievements in science, technology, and engineering fields - even more than verbal or math skills alone.

+Our platform uses a MakersPet robot with advanced sensing capabilities to create engaging learning experiences where children don't just learn coding on a screen, but bring it to life through voice commands and physical interactions.

+### Robot Hardware
-- 120mm round differential drive base
+- 120mm round differential drive base with wheels
-- 360° 2D LiDAR sensor for mapping and navigation
+- 360° 2D LiDAR sensor (LDROBOT LD14P) for mapping and navigation
-- ESP32 development board
+- ESP32 microcontroller
 - Docker-based ROS2 environment for cross-platform compatibility

 ## 🎯 Educational Goals

-The platform targets key learning outcomes:
-- **Spatial Reasoning**: Understanding robot movement and navigation
-- **Perseverance**: Debugging and problem-solving with robotics
-- **Creativity**: Designing custom robot behaviors and activities
-- **Sequencing**: Programming logical command sequences
+RoboTeach strengthens critical learning skills through research-backed, hands-on activities:

+- **Spatial Reasoning**: Children develop laterality awareness (left vs. right, orientation, movement in space) essential for coordination, reading, and writing.
+As they guide the robot to "turn left" or "draw a square," they build spatial skills that boost both cognitive and academic growth.

+- **Perseverance & Problem-Solving**: Multi-step challenges teach children to break big problems into smaller steps, celebrate "productive failure," and learn that mistakes are learning opportunities.

+- **Creativity & Art**: Children become "conductors" directing the robot to create floor art, design dance routines, and build collaborative stories through movement and visual narratives.

+- **Sequencing & Classification**: Activities like "Story Sequencer" help children understand cause-and-effect relationships, categorization, and logical thinking patterns.

+### The Magic for Children
+Kids don't see "robotics" or "programming" - they see a helpful, intelligent companion that makes learning feel like play.
+The robot's LiDAR becomes "magic eyes" that can see around corners, while its wheels become "adventure legs" for learning journeys.

 ## See Also